shazow/nixfiles/README.md

 cryptsetup luksFormat --type luks1 /dev/sda3  # Enter the same password

 # Generate root private key file
-# Key is added as an initrd so that we don't need to enter a password multiple times during boot.
+# Key is added as an initrd so that we don't need to enter a password multiple times during boot if using grub.
 # Can skip this if we don't want key-unlock support.
 Can also be handy for things like USB-unlock.
 if [[ ! -f cryptroot.key ]]; then
   dd if=/dev/urandom of=cryptroot.key bs=1 count=4096